Resume for Carpenter

 3. Skills

-- Competency with hand machines and power tools
+- Expertise in the use of hand tools and power tools

 - Ability to read blueprints and interpret the design plans

-- Expertise in measuring, cutting and cutting wood materials
+- Expertise in measuring, cutting, and shaping wood materials

-- Understanding of safety procedures and guidelines in carpentry
+- Knowledge of safety procedures and rules in carpentry

 4. Work Experience